imbasimba/toasty/docs/toasting.rst

    which the curved surface of the sphere is mapped onto a 2D image.
 For full-sphere imagery, only a few choices are ever used: probably the main thing to check is whether your image is in equatorial (RA/Dec) or galactic (l/b) coordinates.
-Consult the :ref:`cli-tile-allsky` documentation for the supported choices.
+Consult the :ref:`cli-tile-allsky` documentation (or :ref:`cli-tile-healpix`) for the supported choices.
 If your image uses an unsupported projection, please `file a request`_ with the developers.

 4. Determine the *tiling depth* appropriate for your use case.
 The depth is a number that specifies the highest resolution that your final map will attain.
    Consult the :ref:`cli-tile-allsky` documentation for the quantitative definition.
 The best choice will depend on your individual circumstances.
 But as a general guideline, you should probably choose the depth that yields a